Amit-jha98/cpp_DSA_oop/README.md

 ## License

-This repository is licensed under the MIT License.
+This repository is licensed under the MI License.
 You are free to use, modify, and distribute the code and content with proper attribution.